-One of the biggest challenges facing managing rental properties is establishing maintenance responsibilities.
+One of the biggest challenges facing managing rental properties is how to outline maintenance responsibilities.

 At the end of the day, both landlords and tenants are looking for a mutually beneficial relationship.